tiborsimon/tiborsimon.github.io/_posts/2015-07-10-evernote-task-management.md

 - Set up reminders and due dates
 - Keep your files organized and in association with the tasks

-Get in context with any of your previous tasks faster.
-It is mandatory to follow the conventions if you want a reliable system you can count on.
-If you follow the rules, you will end up a system, that will improve you work, and in the end, you can work faster.

 # Warning!

-There are some administrative overhead, which you have to count with if you decide to apply this method.
-The extra time will pay back of course, as it results a clear and traceable reference of your work.
+There are some administrative overhead though, which you have to count with if you decide to apply this method.
+The extra time will pay back, as it results a clear and traceable reference of your work.

 # Hierarchical structure